Jobs for military leavers

 Leaving or left the Armed Forces?

-Forces Connect South West is a local authority initiative that supports the delivery of the Armed Forces Covenant to the military community accross the South West through effective partnerships.
+Forces Connect South West is a local authority initiative that supports the delivery of the Armed Forces Covenant to the military community across the South West through effective partnerships.
 Support is available to every member of the military community, whenever you served, or are still serving; wherever you live or plan to settle in the South West.